Birational Kleinian groups: Introduction

 We say that two birational kleinian groups $(Y,\Gamma,U,X)$ and $(Y',\Gamma',U',X')$ are \emph{geometrically conjugate} if there exists a birational map $\varphi: Y\dashrightarrow Y'$ such that \begin{enumerate} \item $\phi$ is regular on $U$ and sends $U$ biholomorphically to $U'$; \item $\Gamma'=\varphi \Gamma \varphi^{-1}$. \end{enumerate} The corresponding quotient manifolds $X$ and $X'$ are isomorphic.
 If $(Y,\Gamma,U,X)$ is a birational kleinian group and if $\Gamma'$ is a finite index subgroup of $\Gamma$, then $(Y,\Gamma',U,X')$ is also a birational kleinian group where $X'$ is a finite unramified covering of $X$.

-Two typical families of examples are given by complex tori and quotients of bounded symmetric domains: \begin{enumerate} \item $Y=\PP^n$, $U=\CC^n$, $\Gamma$ is a lattice in $\CC^n$ and $X$ is a complex torus. \item $U$ is a hermitian symmetric space of noncompact type, $Y$ is the associated hermitian symmetric space of compact type and $\Gamma$ is a cocompact lattice in the corresponding Lie group. \end{enumerate}
+Two well-known families of examples are given by complex tori and locally symmetric varieties: \begin{enumerate} \item $Y=\PP^n$, $U=\CC^n$, $\Gamma$ is a lattice in $\CC^n$ and $X$ is a complex torus. \item $U$ is a hermitian symmetric space of noncompact type, $Y$ is the associated hermitian symmetric space of compact type and $\Gamma$ is a cocompact lattice in the corresponding Lie group. \end{enumerate}

-The problem of classification of birational kleinian groups was transmitted to the author by Serge Cantat.
-Serge Cantat learned it from Fedor Bogomolov who learned it from Shing-Tung Yau.
+The problem of classification of birational kleinian groups was posed by Shing-Tung Yau, Fedor Bogomolov and Serge Cantat.